AndradeMatheus/ADPQualiExtractor/README.md

 # Quali ADP Extractor

-Proof of concept of a ADP timesheet extractor.
+Proof of concept of an ADP timesheet extractor.

-This is currently working, but is deprecated in favor of a in-development [Chrome Extension](https://cdn.discordapp.com/attachments/842058104844714004/884799525003358249/unknown.png) with more features to come.
+This is currently working, but is deprecated in favor of an in-development [Chrome Extension](https://cdn.discordapp.com/attachments/842058104844714004/884799525003358249/unknown.png) with more features to come.

 **Other Readme languages**: